 Our common stock is listed for quotation on the NASDAQ National Market.
 To keep our listing on this market, we must meet NASDAQ's listing maintenance standards.
 If we are unable to continue to meet NASDAQ's listing maintenance standards, our common stock could be delisted from the NASDAQ National Market.
-If our common stock were delisted, we likely would seek to list the common stock on the NASDAQ SmallCap Market, the American Stock Exchange or on a regional stock exchange.
+If our common stock were delisted, we likely would seek to list the common stock on the NASDAQ

+SmallCap Market, the American Stock Exchange or on a regional stock exchange.
 Listing on such other market or exchange could reduce the liquidity for our common stock.
-If our common stock were not listed on the SmallCap Market or an exchange, trading of our common stock.
-If our common stock were not listed for unlisted securities or directly through market makers in our common stock.
-If our common stock were to trade in the over-the-counter market on an electronic bulletin board established for unlisted securities or directly through market quotations for the price of, the common stock.
-A delisting from the NASDAQ National Market and failure to obtain listing on such other market or exchange additional sales practice and market-making requirements on broker-dealers who sell or make a market in such securities.
-Consequently, removal from the NASDAQ National Market and failure to obtain listing or another market or exchange could affect the ability or willingness of broker-dealers to sell or make a market in our common stock and the ability of purchasers of our common stock to sell their securities in the secondary market.
+If our common stock were not listed on the SmallCap Market or an exchange, trading of our common stock would be conducted in the over-the-counter market on an electronic bulletin board established for unlisted securities or directly through market makers in our common stock.
+If our common stock were to trade in the over-the-counter market, an investor would find it more difficult to dispose of, or to obtain accurate quotations for the price of, the common stock.
+A delisting from the NASDAQ National Market and failure to obtain listing on such other market or exchange would subject our securities to so-called penny stock rules that impose additional sales practice and market-making requirements on broker-dealers who sell or make a market in such securities.
+Consequently, removal from the NASDAQ National Market and failure to obtain listing on another market or exchange could affect the ability or willingness of broker-dealers to sell or make a market in our common stock and the ability of purchasers of our common stock to sell their securities in the secondary market.
 In addition, when the market price of our common stock is less than \$5.00 per share, we become subject to penny stock rules even if our common stock is still listed on the NASDAQ National Market.
 While the penny stock rules should not affect the quotation of our common stock on the NASDAQ National Market, these rules may further limit the market liquidity of our common stock and the ability of investors to sell our common stock in the secondary market.
-During the second, third and fourth quarters of 2002, the first and second quarter of 2003, and the third quarter of 2004, the market price of our stock traded below \$5.00 per share.
-On March 1, 2005, the closing price of our stock was \$5.59.
+During the first and second quarter of 2003, the third quarter of 2004, and the second quarter of 2005, the market price of our stock traded below \$5.00 per share.
+On August 1, 2005, the closing price of our stock was \$6.20.